There are many causes of wrist pain. You can often ease the pain yourself. But talk to your GP if the pain does not improve.

 do not lift heavy objects or grip anything too tightly

-- the best splint to support your wrist and ease pain – flexible rubber splints are available if you still need to use your wrist
+- the best splint to support your wrist and ease pain - flexible rubber splints are useful if you need to use your wrist

-the pain is severe or stopping you doing normal activities
+- the pain is severe or stops you doing normal activities

-you have any tingling or loss of sensation in your hand or wrist
+- you have tingling or loss of sensation in your hand or wrist

 - have severe pain